kBeQ/SMX-Mod-Manager/README.md

 **Q: I've seen official guides that mention creating a `mod_0_...` folder.
 Do I need to do that?**
 **A:** No, you don't!
 The tool handles this for you automatically.

 The game requires mods to be in a specially named folder (like `mod_0_MyMod`).
-When you install a mod, the tool does two things:
+When you install a mod from a `.zip` file, the tool does two things:
-1. It creates the correctly named `mod_i_...` folder on your device.
+1. It unzips your mod, finds the contents, and creates the correctly named `mod_i_...` folder on your device.
-2. It saves a link in its `mod_mappings.json` file to remember which local mod corresponds to which folder on the device.
+2. It saves a link in its `mod_mappings.json` file to remember which local `.zip` file corresponds to which folder on the device.

 This mapping file is how the tool "manages" your mods, allowing it to know their status and uninstall them correctly.
-You just need to focus on your source folders, and the tool handles all the complex parts!
+You just need to focus on your source `.zip` files, and the tool handles all the complex parts!

 ## 🚀 Publishing your Mods
-For a guide on the recommended way to package your final mod files for distribution, see the guide on mod.io:
+For a guide on the recommended way to package your final mod files for distribution, see the guide on mod.io.
+The structure required by this tool is the same structure you should use for publishing.
 *   **[Guide: Zipping the Files for Release](https://mod.io/g/smx/r/zipping-the-files)**

-> **Note:** This guide was approved and is editable by the game's developer to ensure it stays up-to-date with best practices.
+> **Note:** Zipping the Files guide was approved and is editable by the game's developer to ensure it stays up-to-date with best practices.

 ## 💬 Community & Support
 **[Join the OE Games Discord Server](https://discord.gg/mJmb4HaRWN)**  to discuss the game, share mods, and get help from the community!